joshgerdes/jekyll-uno/_drafts/azure-public-dns-as-code.md

 10. ![](/uploads/azuredevops-spn-approval.png)
 11. Click Permit
 12. Click Permit again, to authorise your SPN access to your pipeline for all future runs
-13. Your pipeline will be added to the queue and once an agent becomes avaliable will start to run.
+13. Your pipeline will be added to the queue and once an agent becomes available will start to run.